 Worldbuilding tips and advice can prove vital in your quest to build a world from scratch.
 But with so much to do, so much to focus on, it’s easy to become lost.
 And the story may altogether be forgotten.

-So in this detailed guide, we’ll cover the genre of fantasy and worldbuilding, what the process involves, and how to come up with ideas, before turning to consider the hardest part element—revealing the details.
+So in this guide, we’ll cover worldbuilding in the fantasy genre in some detail.
+We’ll go over what the process involves, how to come up with ideas, before turning to consider the hardest part—revealing your world.
+I’ve also included lots of helpful resources like the recording of my worldbuilding workshop, and details of communities like Reddit’s r/worldbuilding.

 How Do You Build A World?

-So in this guide, we’re going to explore in detail the process of building a world and how to reveal it in our stories.
+So in this guide, we’re going to explore the process of building a world from scratch and how to reveal it in our stories.

-It’s a pretty detailed guide, and you can navigate your way through it using the menu below.
+You can navigate your way using the menu below.

 Select A Section